excaliburpartners/OmniLinkBridge/README.md

 # OmniLink Bridge
-Provides time sync, logging, web service API, and MQTT bridge for HAI/Leviton OmniPro II controllers
+Provides time sync, logging, web service API, and MQTT bridge for HAI/Leviton OmniPro II controllers.
+Provides integration with Samsung SmarthThings via Web Service API and Home Assistant via MQTT.

 ## Download
 You can download the [binary here](http://www.excalibur-partners.com/downloads/OmniLinkBridge_1_1_1.zip) or use docker to build an image from git.